Deepening the Understanding of Double Robustness Geometrically: Answering Question Two: Examining nuisance directions globally

-\end{prp} The proposition can be seen as a generalization of the necessary theorem outlined by \citet[Lemma 1]{robins2001comment}.
-This proposition establishes that a DR estimating function is orthogonal to the nuisance tangent space, not just at the true distribution P, but at any distribution $\P'$ within the section.
-This orthogonality property holds for both sections $\cM_1(\P)$ and $\cM_1(\P)$.
-We now present our main result, which shows that convexity of the sections is sufficient for an influence curve to be doubly robust.
+\end{theorem} This theorem can be seen as a generalization of the necessity theorem outlined by \citet[Lemma 1]{robins2001comment}.
+It establishes that a DR estimating function is orthogonal to the nuisance tangent space, not just at the true distribution $p$, but at any distribution $p^*$ within the contour sets of either $\gamma_1()$ or $\gamma_2()$.
+By showing the intersection set is empty, one might falsify the existence of a DR estimating function.